ofeige/testapp/README.md

 <pre><code>vagrant up</code></pre>

 After building a machine you can open a Browser Window and go to http://localhost:8081 to start with OPF

+There is an admin user with password 123456.